-Provide numbers of full-time students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Provide numbers of full-time students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2009.
+Note: Report students formerly designated as "first professional" in the graduate cells.

+mot professional in the graduate of Number of Number of

-Category of Student Number of Men Number of Women
+Category of Student Men Women

 Undergraduates: Degree-

-seeking, first-time freshmen 1,694 1,766
+seeking, first-time freshmen 1,284 1,373

-Undergraduates: Other first- 1,001 1,700
+Undergraduates: Other first-

-year, degree-seeking 900 992
+year, degree-seeking 688 748

 Undergraduates: All other

-degree-seeking 7,034 7,528
+degree-seeking 6,840 7,407

 Undergraduates: Total degree-

-seeking 9,628 10,286
+seeking 8,776 9,528

 Undergraduates: All other

 undergraduates enrolled in

-credit courses 0 0
+credit courses

-Total undergraduates 9,628 10,286
+Total undergraduates 8,776 9,528

-First-Professional: First-time,

-first-professional students 0 0

-First-Professional: All other

-first-professionals 0 0

-Total first-professional 0 0

 Graduate: Degree-seeking,

-first-time 578 925
+first-time 558 708

 Graduate: All other degree-

-seeking 977 1,458
+seeking 831 1,491

 Graduate: All other graduates

-enrolled in credit courses 0 0
+enrolled in credit courses

-Total graduate 1,555 2,383
+Total graduate 1,389 2,200

 B2.
-Provide numbers of part-time students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Provide numbers of part-time students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2009.
+Note: Report students formerly designated as "first professional" in the graduate cells.

-Catagony of Student Number of Men Number of Women
+Number of Number of

-Category of Student wen women
+Category of Student Men Women

 Undergraduates: Degree-

-seeking, first-time freshmen 87 47
+seeking, first-time freshmen 65 78

 Undergraduates: Other first-

-year, degree-seeking 307 374
+year, degree-seeking 278 374

 Undergraduates: All other

-degree-seeking 2,160 2,298
+degree-seeking 2,542 2,632

 Undergraduates: Total degree-

-seeking 2,554 2,719
+seeking 2,885 3,084

 Undergraduates: All other

 undergraduates enrolled in

-credit courses 0 0
+credit courses

-Total undergraduates 2,554 2,719
+Total undergraduates 2,885 3,084

-First-Professional: First-time,

-first-professional students 0 0

-First-Professional: All other

-first-professionals 0 0

-Total first-professional 0 0

 Graduate: Degree-seeking,

-first-time 278 541
+first-time 194 398

 Graduate: All other degree-

-seeking 1,135 1,667
+seeking 1,186 1,640

 Graduate: All other graduates

-enrolled in credit courses 0 0
+enrolled in credit courses

-Total graduate 1,413 2,208
+Total graduate 1,380 2,038

-Total all undergraduates: 25,187
+Total all undergraduates: 24,273

-Total all graduate and professional students: 7,559

-GRAND TOTAL ALL STUDENTS: 32,746
+Total all graduate: 7,007 GRAND TOTAL ALL STUDENTS: 31,280